sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 #### Login to the VM

 You can interact with your VM with several ways: Command-line (SSH), VNC or a remote desktop server.
-We will start with SSH in a terminal.
+We will use SSH in a terminal.

 The way to login into your virtual machine is the ssh keys that you [stored in your profile](#add-ssh-keys-to-your-profile) previously.

 **Command-line access - SSH**

 * First find the IP address of your virtual machine.
-Your VM IP address is shown on in the `IPs` column from the virtual machines list, under the Virtual Resources tab of the UI.
+Your VM IP address is shown on in the `IPs` column from the virtual machines list on the UI.

 * Start a terminal (in Mac/Linux) or GitBash (in Windows).